cloudfoundry-community-attic/minio-boshrelease/README.md

-# BOSH Release for minio-ferris
+# BOSH Release for minio

 ## Usage